The 5 Stages of the Mobile App Development Workflow

 - Development Phase: Here’s where the actual coding happens.

-- Testing and Quality Assurance: This stage checks for bugs and ensures the app works smoothly.
+- Testing and Quality Assurance: This stage identifies bugs and ensures the app runs smoothly.

-- Deployment and Launch: The app has officially launched in the world.
+- Deployment and Launch: The app has officially launched worldwide.

 - Post-Launch Maintenance: Continual updates and fixes keep the app relevant.